SirIdeas/sirAccordion/README.md

             animDur: true, //Animations flag (min 200)
             expandFirst: false, //Auto expand first item (currently not supported)
             autoCollapse: true, //Auto collapse item flag
+            watchInternalChanges: true, //checks internal attr of the collection (false if not needed)
             headerClass: '', //Adding extra class for the headers
             preHeader: '', //Adding code or text before all the headers inner content
             postHeader: '', //Adding code or text after all the headers inner content